serpentine Fruit

 FURTHER INFORMATION

 At bildhau, we sell serpentine stones from Zimbabwe.
 Most serpentine stones are quarried there on the edge of the "Great Dyke", a magmatite body around 550 km long and 4 to 11 kilometres wide, which is rich in minerals and ores.
-The serpentine sourced from bildhau in Zimbabwe is mined and traded fairly in cooperation with the local population.
+The serpentine sourced from bildhau in Zimbabwe is quarried and traded fairly in cooperation with the local population.

 Here you will find interesting information on calculating the weight of a sculptor's stone.